-(The Harvard Design Discovery Programme is applicable to the awarded Asia Young Designer of the Year only)
+(The Harvard Design Discovery Program is applicable to the international grand winner of AYDA Awards only)

-The Harvard Design Discovery Programme is a six-week summer programme at Harvard University's Graduate School of Design (Harvard GSD), which welcomes people - from recent high school and college graduates to seasoned professionals -to explore and experience pursuing graduate-level studio-based education in architecture, landscape architecture, or urban planning and design.
-The programme offers:
+The Harvard Design Discovery Program is a three-week summer program at Harvard University's Graduate School of Design (Harvard GSD), which welcomes people - from recent high school and college graduates to seasoned professionals - to explore and experience pursuing graduate-level studio-based education in architecture, landscape architecture, or urban planning and design.
+The program offers:

-- A chance to learn first-hand what it is like to pursue an education or career in the architectural and interior design fields. - A rigorous course of intensive studio work, lectures, workshops, critiques and field trips sometimes social, and sometimes solitary. - An immersive culture that is challenging, rewarding and exhilarating. - An opportunity to experience and gain in-depth insight from leaders in the fields of design.
+- A chance to learn first-hand what it is like to pursue an education or career in the architectural and interior design fields. - A rigorous course of intensive studio work, lectures, workshops, critiques and field trips-sometimes social, and sometimes solitary. - An immersive culture that is challenging, rewarding and exhilarating. - An opportunity to experience and gain in-depth insight from leaders in the fields of design.